 Traveling While on the Carnivore Diet.

 One of the greatest challenges for anyone adhering to a strict diet protocol is when we leave our home to travel for work, on business, or on vacation.

 We are away from the controlled environment of our own homes.
 It will be difficult to have access to animal-based products to keep you on track like we do when at home, plus you will be surrounded by temptation or limited food options at hotels, restaurants, and airports.

 4 Tips to Staying Carnivore While Travelling

-- Pack a cooler box with your own meat, fish, eggs, butter, and cheese.
+- You need to store your meat safely so pack a cooler box with your own meat, fish, eggs, butter, and cheese.
 Ideally, pack some pre-cooked meat so you're good right from the start of your travels.
 Pre-order meat from your favorite online butcher and get it delivered to your destination or hit the local grocery store upon arrival.
 This will ensure you stick to your Carnivore Diet; in addition, this saves you a lot of money from eating out.

 - If cooking your own meat is not accessible whilst traveling, I suggest ordering plain burger patties at a restaurant (aka Meat Cookies in the Carnivore Community).

 - Finally, ensure to bring a large water bottle to remain hydrated.
 Bring your own quality salt, to add to your food and to your water for taste and electrolyte balance.

 Useful Guide for Air Fryer Meat Cooking Times: